sign-language-processing/sign-language-processing.github.io/src/index.md

 They conducted a study in which participants watched three types of videos: the original signing videos, videos showing only poses (skeletons), and reconstructed videos with realistic signing.
 The researchers evaluated the participants' understanding after watching each type of video.
-The results of the study revealed that participants preferred the reconstructed videos over the skeleton videos.
+Results revealed a preference for reconstructed videos over skeleton videos.
 However, the standard video synthesis methods used in the study were not effective enough for clear sign language translation.
 Participants had trouble understanding the reconstructed videos, suggesting that improvements are needed for better sign language translation in the future.